 The pending issues are accumulating in terms of learning.
-Eduardo Backhoff44 (2023) has also made his concern and constant vigilance to the educational course visible.
-The most recurrent ones refer to the loss of reading skills (learning); the political and educational crisis marked by a confused ideology and pedagogy, with premises that are not based on scientific evidence or successful practices in other countries, and rather obey a logic that is improvised and unconcerned about the actual course of education (Backhoff, 2023), according to Marco Fernandez.45 The educational crisis we are currently experiencing in the country will imply deficiencies in student learning.
+Eduardo Backhoff (2023) has also made his concern and constant vigilance to the educational course visible.
+The most recurrent ones refer to the loss of reading skills (learning); the political and educational crisis marked by a confused ideology and pedagogy, with premises that are not based on scientific evidence or successful practices in other course tries, and rather obey a logic that is improvised and unconcerned about the actual course of education (Backhoff, 2023), according to Marco Fernandez.
+The educational crisis we are currently experiencing in the country will imply deficiencies in student learning.
 The worst thing is that the educational authorities are not implementing any strategy to recover learning loss.
 Mathematical thinking, analytical skills, and data processing are fundamental in the working world (Cabadas, 2023), which are now at risk, making social mobility and the country's development impossible.
+We are still in a context where there is diversity and inequality in schools.
+There is not only poverty in terms of infrastructure or equipment but also in school functioning and pedagogical practices.